hahn80/mini-ubuntu/README.md

 ## Install addition packages

-Check out the packages.md file to see the content.
+- Check out the packages.md file to see the content.
+- Abricotine for md editor
+- Add WPS hosts to etc/hosts